TRASIMENO MUSIC FESTIVAL

 The Festival of Two Worlds

-The Festival dei Due Mondi is one of Italy’s most prestigious summer arts festivals – an annual international celebration of music and culture founded in 1958 that transforms the hill town of Spoleto each year.
-The performance program is currently embargoed and will remain under wraps until March 2026.
+The Festival dei Due Mondi is one of Italy’s most prestigious summer arts festivals that transforms the hill town of Spoleto each year.
+Our program includes five performances, from intimate chamber recitals in historic churches and theatres to major evening concerts in the Piazza Duomo.

 © Festival dei Due Mondi Andrea Veroni